19hours/sg-statutes/Acts/Banking Act.md

 [1/2007]

+(8) Where the offence under subsection (6) is proved to have been committed with the consent of, or to be attributable to any negligence on the part of, an officer of the bank, that officer shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a continuing offence, to a further fine not exceeding $5,000 for every day or part of a day during which the offence continues after conviction.

+[Act 5 of 2016 wef 30/11/2018]

 ### Confidentiality of inspection and investigation reports

-46\.—(1) Where a written report or any part thereof (referred to in this section as the report) has been produced in respect of any bank in Singapore —
+46\.—(1) Where a written report or any part thereof (referred to in this section as the report) has been produced in respect of any bank in Singapore or subsidiary incorporated in Singapore of a bank incorporated in Singapore —

 (a) by the Authority upon an inspection under section 43 or an investigation under section 44; or

 (b) by a parent supervisory authority upon an inspection under section 45,

-the report shall not be disclosed by the bank, or any officer or auditor of the bank, to any other person except in the circumstances provided under subsection (2).
+the report shall not be disclosed by the bank or subsidiary, or any officer or auditor of the bank or subsidiary, to any other person except in the circumstances provided under subsection (2).

 [23/2001]

+[Act 5 of 2016 wef 30/11/2018]

 (2) Disclosure of the report referred to in subsection (1) may be made —

-(a) by the bank in Singapore to any officer or auditor of that bank solely in connection with the performance of the duties of the officer or auditor, as the case may be, in that bank;
+(a) by the bank in Singapore or subsidiary incorporated in Singapore of a bank incorporated in Singapore to any officer or auditor of that bank or subsidiary solely in connection with the performance of the duties of the officer or auditor, as the case may be, in that bank or subsidiary;

+[Act 5 of 2016 wef 30/11/2018]

-(b) by any officer or auditor of the bank in Singapore to any other officer or auditor of that bank, solely in connection with the performance of their duties in that bank;
+(b) by any officer or auditor of the bank in Singapore or subsidiary incorporated in Singapore of a bank incorporated in Singapore to any other officer or auditor of that bank or subsidiary, solely in connection with the performance of their duties in that bank or subsidiary;

+[Act 5 of 2016 wef 30/11/2018]

 (c) to the Authority if requested by the Authority, where the report has been produced by a parent supervisory authority; or